Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ### Great hall and kitchen

 In the first floor, the one where the entrance is, there is the *great hall* and a functioning kitchen.
-Near the entrance, two spiral staircases bring to other parts of the castle.

 <center>
 <img src="keep/great-hall.webp"